-I debated making them a little healthier, following the idea of the chocolate I made for my chocolate lollipops, but then I figured with the stages in making them it was probably as well to just start with a good quality semi-sweet chocolate instead.
+I debated making them a little healthier, but then I figured with the stages in making them it was probably as well to just start with a good quality semi-sweet chocolate instead.
 And it works so well.

 How to make cranberry truffles

 - Finely chop the dried cranberries and put the chocolate in a bowl.